tobey3043/ck/day2/Readme.md

 You are given a dataset named `student_habits_performance.csv`.
 Your task is to **analyze the association between hours studied per day and exam score** and create a short, reproducible report using good research software engineering practices.

+You can use your favourite programming language, however, it is recommended you use Python.

 ---

 ## 📁 Step 1: Create a Project Folder Structure